fioprotocol/fio.start/README.md

   Once modified, execute the script as `./regProducer.sh`.

 - Register your node endpoint information in the [FIO monitor](http://monitor.testnet.fioprotocol.io/#register).
+By registering your node, you can see the status of your BP node in the monitor.
+If you don't register, you will get a "_An invalid request was sent in, please check the nested errors for details_" error when you click on your BP node.

 # 5 Backups